JoseDeFreitas/hide-the-ratings/README.md

 in an userscript for easy and fast activation and supported by the most popular userscript managers (making it easy to use no matter the browser).

+## Installation

+The fastest way is to copy the content of the file [hide-the-ratings.js](https://github.com/JoseDeFreitas/hide-the-ratings/blob/main/hide-the-ratings.js) and paste it in a new script in your userscript manager.
+In [Violentmonkey](https://violentmonkey.github.io), go to the Settings, click on the "+" button "New", then "New" again, paste the code, and save it.

 ## Websites

 ### Movies